thawn/ttmp32gme/README.md

 * enable sorting of albums by artist/title/genre in library and on printing page
 * write better documentation.
 * convert mp3->ogg if desired (mainly for older pens with limited memory)
+* enable separate printing of oid codes/text and cover images
 * handle more than 10 tracks for CD booklet (two column track layout)
-* upload multiple albums at once
+* upload multiple albums at once from the upload page
 * add and remove music files from library page
 * interface to use external ripping tools such as fre:ac